auqone/flanaganCR/docs/PROJECT_SUMMARY.md

-# Sellery - Project Summary
+# App - Project Summary

 ## 🎉 What We Built

-A complete, production-ready ecommerce platform called **Sellery** with a clean, minimal aesthetic and robust functionality.
+A complete, production-ready ecommerce platform called **App** with a clean, minimal aesthetic and robust functionality.

 ## ✨ Features Implemented